badbiddy/HashHound/README.md

 # HashHound 🐾🔐

 ## Overview
 HashHound is a Python tool designed to analyze an NT password hash dump and detect duplicate hashes, which indicate accounts that share the same password.
+It also supports highlighting privileged accounts and prioritizing them in the output.

 ## 🔍 Why This is Important

 Shared passwords across multiple accounts are a major security risk, allowing attackers to move laterally within a system after compromising a single account.
 HashHound helps detect such vulnerabilities quickly.

 ## ⚙️ Features
-✅ Detects duplicate NT hashes to find accounts using the same password.
+- ✅ Detects duplicate NT hashes to find accounts using the same password.
+- ✅ Prioritizes privileged accounts in the output.
+- ✅ Case-insensitive username matching for more accurate results.
+- ✅ Automatically strips domain prefixes (example\user-name → user-name).
-✅ Formatted table output for readability.
+- ✅ Formatted table output for readability.
-✅ CSV export option for reporting and further analysis.
+- ✅ CSV export option for reporting and further analysis.
-✅ Handles large datasets efficiently.
+- ✅ Handles large datasets efficiently.
-✅ Command-line flags for flexibility.
+- ✅ Command-line flags for flexibility.

 ## 💚 Installation